Saud008/submission/part3_prompt_preparation.md

 - `aiokafka/consumer/fetcher.py` - building fetch requests for assigned partitions
 - `tests/test_consumer.py` - need test coverage for all this

 Follow whatever patterns already exist in the codebase.
 Use asyncio properly.
 Add type hints.
 Write docstrings for the public methods.
 And don't break existing subscribe behavior - that needs to keep working exactly as before.
-(440 words)

 ---